Catholic spirituality: Desert spirituality

 The Christian eremitic vocation has the same purpose, as the name hermit applied to those that embrace it indicates.

 Among those most widely known for living a desert spirituality during the early Christian centuries is St Anthony of Egypt (251-356).
 He lived as a hermit for ten years, practiced asceticism for his whole life, and grew his own food for sustenance.

-From the life of someone alone being dedicated to seeking God in the desert, which is the earliest form of Christian monasticism, the monastic life in community has emerged, although the eremitic vocation continues as a distinct way of seeking God even today.
+From the life of a monk in solitude dedicated to seeking God in the desert, the earliest form of Christian monasticism, emerged the monastic life in community.
+However, the eremitic vocation continues as a distinct way of seeking God even today.

-In practical terms this spiritual quest is pursued through prayer in solitude and asceticism.
+In practical terms, this spiritual quest is pursued through prayer in solitude and asceticism.

-Some adherents of desert spirituality – whether as eremitic or cenobitic monastics, or as Christian faithful outside the religious life – practise centering prayer.
+Some adherents of desert spirituality – whether as eremitic or cenobitic monastics, or as Christian faithful outside the religious life – practice centering prayer.
 One form of this prayer has one meditate on a single, sacred word to draw the believer closer to God by withdrawing compulsive infatuation with particular sensory objects and conceptual constructions.
 This practice was prominent in Catholic practice (at least) as early as the 13th century, as evinced by works such as The Cloud of Unknowing – written anonymously in Middle English by a Catholic monastic.

 Monastic orders

 Benedictine spirituality

 Benedictine spirituality is characterized by striving towards Christian perfection in community, liturgical prayer, and separation from worldly concerns.
 St. Benedict (480–550) is considered to be the Father of Western Monasticism.
-He wrote The Rule and established his first monastery at Monte Cassino, Italy.
+He wrote the Rule of St. Benedict (c.
+530) to govern monks living communally under the authority of an abbot, and established his first monastery at Monte Cassino, Italy.
 Lectio Divina is a Benedictine prayer form based on praying with the Word of God.
 Lectio Divina has four "moments": Lectio (Reading Scripture), Meditatio (Reflection on the Word), Oratio (Praying), and Contemplatio (Silently listening to God).
 As practiced today it includes coming together several times daily to sing God's praises, so that gratitude to God might fill all one's work.
-Key people involved in the 20th and 21st century include Thomas Merton and Basil Pennington.
+Key people involved in the Benedictine movement of the twentieth and twenty-first centuries include Thomas Merton and Basil Pennington.